-• Grasp the plunger rod by the wide top end and take it out of the carton.
+- Grasp the plunger rod by the wide top end and take it out of the carton.
 Don't touch the sides or the thread of the plunger rod.
-If you touch the sides or the thread germs from your fingers can be transferred.
+If you touch the sides or the thread germs from your fingers can be transferred. - Immediately connect the plunger rod to the syringe by turning it clockwise into the rubber plunger inside the pre-filled syringe until resistance is felt.

-• Remove the syringe cap from the pre-filled syringe by bending it down until the perforation breaks.
+• Remove the svringe cap from the pre-filled syringe by bending it down until the perforation breaks.
 Don't touch the syringe tip under the syringe cap.
 If you touch the syringe tip germs from your fingers can be transferred.
 If the syringe cap is loose or missing, don't use the pre-filled syringe.